 Some people don’t want to get a call from a tenant at 11pm on a Friday night about a clogged toilet.
 They are fine with not being able to physically touch their investments.
 Investing in stocks can enable them to participate in say real estate, but not have to deal with the headaches that come with direct ownership.

-However, investing in the stock market can cause people to pursue the next fad in investing and abandon a wise long-term investment plan.
+Christian investors in the stock market should be especially careful to avoid short-term speculation and focus instead on long-term, diversified portfolios.
 Whether it is tulip bulbs in the 1600’s, dot com companies in the early 2000’s or Bitcoin in the 2020’s, each one has the ability to derail our long-term investment plan.
 As Ecclesiastes 1:9 says “There is nothing new under the sun.”
-Tune out the noise and focus on the plan.
+Avoid the noise of the market and cling to biblical principles.

-The Bible has very practical advice on how we should invest.
-Interestingly, many of these principles are used in modern finance, but have their roots in the Bible.
+The Bible has very practical advice on how we should invest:

 Deuteronomy 10:14 “Behold, to the Lord your God belong heaven and the heaven of heavens, the earth with all that is in it.”